kn0w-n0thing/unknown/README.md

 3. Now manually stop runwayml's model by clicking on the RED BUTTON called "Stop Model" located on the bottom right corner of the UNKNOWN Workspace.
 If you can't remember where to find this button, please refer to the [Run](#Run-The-System) section of this manual.

 4. Shut down the local-server PC normally.

+# Known-Issues

+The known issues listed bellow are small problems found for different reasons.
+These don't compromise the functionality of the system at all.

+### **1. newsHeadlinesAPP Glitch**

+There is a glitch that happens when the newsHeadlinesApp is running, specifically during the headline render scene.
+If the connection with the local-server is severed or lost, the screen will glitch for a few seconds before presenting the message: "osc ERROR"...